stalniy/casl/docs-src/src/content/pages/guide/define-rules/en.md

 > The rule of thumb is to define general rules first and more specific after general ones.

 It was done so in order to be able to override inverted rules by regular ones.
-However it adds more complexity than benefits, so very likely this logic will be changed in v5 and the order won't matter.

-> Use direct rules whenever possible.
-Direct logic is much easier to track and understand

 ### Best practice